michaelmml/Oil-Well-Productivity-SD/README.md

 As an illustration, from the average of the accepted parameters, the gamma distribution is then used to generate obversations to layer on top of the observed data.

 ![MCMC_normal](https://user-images.githubusercontent.com/84533632/119716522-1cd6b080-be5d-11eb-9125-97946125e8e1.png)

-Out of interest, the plot of data without including Enhanced Recovery Units is as follows: